RayMarquina/dbt_project/docs/about/contributing.md

 We welcome PRs with updated documentation!
 All documentation for dbt is written in markdown using [mkdocs](http://www.mkdocs.org/).
 Please follow installation instructions there to set up mkdocs on your local environment.

+## Design Constraints

+All contributions to dbt must adhere to the following design constraints:

+- All data models are a single `SELECT` statement.
+All decisions about how the results of that statement are materialized in the database must be user-controlled via configuration.
+- The target schema must always be able to be regenerated from scratch—i.e. if a user performs a `DROP SCHEMA [target] CASCADE` and then runs `dbt run --target [target]`, all data will be re-built exactly as before.

 ## Design Principles

-When enhancing dbt, it's critical to keep the core project goal in mind:
+When contributing to dbt, please keep the core project goal in mind:

 **dbt (data build tool) is a productivity tool that helps analysts get more done and produce higher quality results.**